-Sing That Thing!, WGBH's singing competition, returns for a third season to celebrate the joy and diversity of choral music.
+Sing That Thing!, WGBH's singing competition, returned for a third season to celebrate the joy and diversity of choral music.
 Eighteen groups from around New England, representing styles from a cappella to gospel, will compete in three categories: High School, College, and Adult.

 Ensembles are judged on intonation and rhythm as well as the complexity, versatility, stagecraft, and audience appeal of their performance.
 The series features three on-air coaches who will provide constructive feedback to the groups and determine which will move on to the grand finale.

 Anthony Trecek-King is the president and artistic director of the award-winning Boston Children's Chorus.
 While under his direction, the chorus won the National Arts and Humanities Youth Program award from the White House in 2013.
 Trecek-King also works with other choirs across the country.
 Collaborations with famous conductors and musicians include John Williams, Keith Lockhart, and Yo-Yo Ma, to name a few.
 He has presented two talks for TEDx Boston, and has hosted “Together in Song,” on 99.5 WCRB.